digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ![](img/Week%2001%20-%20Introduction%20to%20Digital%20Archives3.jpg)

-1880s: Physical holes punched into a piece of paper of could tell machines what to do.
+1880s: Physical holes punched into a piece of paper correspond to warp/weft patterns.

 <!--presenter notes